RBPmap Manual

 UCSC Genome Browser visualization (view example):

-The Genome Browser visualizes the predicted motif binding sites on the input sequence.
 Each track represents a protein, and the predicted binding sites are displayed at their first genomic position.

 Note: The Genome Browser displays only the plus strand.
 If your sequence is mapped to the minus strand, read the Genome Browser results from right to left.

 The predicted binding sites custom tracks are initially presented in dense mode.
 The hits are colored in different shades of gray according to their Z-score (a higher score is darker).
-Clicking on the track's title opens it in a full mode.
-The crossing line represents the P-value=0.05 cutoff.

 In addition to RBPmap custom tracks, the default presentation includes the 'GENECODE v32' track (or ‘UCSC Genes’ in older genome assemblies) in dense mode.